Louibens/PP5-Avenue_Louise/README.md

  -  ### F02 NAV BAR

     - The navigation menu links include a search box, a user icon to access user profile and a link to the shopping cart
-    - The nav bar will also display a link to the Admin panel if the admin user is logged in.
     - The search box enables users to search for specific products by keyword from description or title.

 ![NavBar](documentation/images/AL_navbar.png)